dirkleas/miditoyz/help.md

 $ miditoyz query --help
 Usage: miditoyz query [OPTIONS]

-  Query a song list from your catalog for later streaming with several options to choose from depending on whether you prefer a simple or advanced option.
-  Once you see the desired song list, you can save it to a .csv file for later streaming with the --save option.
+  Query a song list from your catalog for streaming or managing user metadata with several options to choose from depending on whether you prefer a simple or advanced capabilities.
+Once you see the desired song list, you can save it to a .csv file with the --save option.

+  The --connective option allows you to specify how multiple options are evaluated (e.g. OR means at least one of the options match, and AND means they all must match).

+  Options can be mixed and matched except for --sql.

 Options:
-  --search TEXT         Query catalog for songs that match all the search
-                        words provided (e.g. Piano Bar would find Piano Bar and Bar Piano anywhere in the song metadata or sources).
-This options searches both song metadata and sources and is the most popular option.
-  --title TEXT          Query catalog song title only.
+  --title TEXT                Query catalog song title.
-  --metadata TEXT       Query catalog song metadata only.
+  --metadata TEXT             Query catalog song metadata, excluding user
+                              provided metadata.
-  --sources TEXT        Query catalog song sources only.
+  --sources TEXT              Query catalog song sources.
+  --voices TEXT               Query catalog song voicing.
+  --favorite / --no-favorite  Query catalog for songs that are marked as
+                              favorites.  [default: no-favorite]
+  --tag TEXT                  Query catalog with a list of one or more tags
+                              (e.g. --tag piano --tag karaoke).
+  --genre TEXT                Query catalog with a list of one or more genres
+                              (e.g. --genre jazz --genre newOrleans).
-  --sql TEXT            Query using SQL without needing to specify fields or
+  --sql TEXT                  Query using raw SQL (experts only!).
-                        FROM clauses, starting with WHERE clause to query catalog (omit WHERE prefix).
-  --save TEXT           Save your song list query result to a .csv file for
+  --save TEXT                 Save your song list query result to a .csv file
-                        later streaming.
+                              for use with streaming or adding user metadata.
-  --debug / --no-debug  Show SQL generated based on selected query option.
+  --debug / --no-debug        Show SQL generated based on selected query
-                        [default: no-debug]
+                              option.  [default: no-debug]
+  --connective TEXT           Use OR or AND logic when using multiple options.
+                              [default: OR]
   --help                      Show this message and exit.

 $ miditoyz metadata --help
 Usage: miditoyz metadata [OPTIONS] MUSIC

-  Add metadata to music.
+  Add user metadata to music to supplement the optional MIDI event metadata embedded in your song files.
+User metadata is stored in your catalog database and is added to your music by using the query command to identify the specific songs you want to specify metadata for.
+You can also use the --backup and --restore if you wish to re-initialize your music collection and restore your metadata later.

 Arguments:
   MUSIC  MIDI song file, directory full of music, or song list to stream.
 A